casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 # Interacting with the NFT Contract using the Rust Casper Client

-This document describes how to transfer NFTs on a Casper network using the Casper client.
+This document describes interacting with NFTs on a Casper network using the Rust command-line client.

 ## Prerequisites